-Announcing approval of Egypt's request in June, the Pentagon's Defense Security Cooperation Agency (DSCA) said the US will procure and construct one commercial "Border Security Mobile Surveillance Sensor Security System," including mobile surveillance sensor towers, mobile command-and-control systems, and a regional command-and-control system to monitor Egypt's western border with Libya.
+Announcing approval of Egypt's request request in June, the Pentagon's Defense Security Cooperation Agency (DSCA) said the US will procure and construct one commercial "Border Security Mobile Surveillance Sensor Security System," including mobile surveillance sensor towers, mobile command-and-control systems, and a regional command-and-control system to monitor Egypt's western border with Libya.
 The system will also include voice/data communications equipment, spare parts, support equipment, personnel training, training equipment, publications and technical documentation.

 "This mobile surveillance sensor security system will provide Egypt with advanced capabilities intended to bolster its border surveillance capabilities along its border with Libya and elsewhere.
 This procurement is intended for Egyptian Border Guard Forces, which currently lack any remote detection capability along unpatrolled areas of Egypt's borders," the DSCA said in its announcement.

 The sale also requires periodic travel to Egypt by US government officials and contractors for program and technical review meetings, testing and training for up to five years.

 The notice did not specify a delivery date.

 Like Tunisia, Egypt is battling a growing 3-year-old insurgency led by the Islamic State group and al-Qaida-affiliated militant groups in the Sinai Peninsula.
 Egyptian President Abdel-Fattah el-Sissi is leading a coalition which wants a regional military task force to intervene in Libya and flush out the various transnational terrorist groups that have set up training, logistical and operational bases there.